Heraldry Symbols & What They Mean

 It is derived from the classic mythology in which the thunderbolt is ascribed to the Roman god Jupiter, or the Greek god Zeus.
 It occurs very seldom in heraldry and usually only in crests.

 The tiger signifies great fierceness and valour when enraged to combat.
-It also symbolises one whose resentment will be dangerous if aroused.
+In heraldry, it also symbolises one whose resentment will be dangerous if aroused.
 The tiger depicted in heraldry was the attempt of artist to portray an animal they had never seen and knew only by repute.

 Consequently, the creature they drew bore little resemblance to the real animal.